Oxalate Sensitivity: Everything You Need To Know

 - Vitamin B6

-- Biotin – Helps if there is a connective tissue issue such as carpal tunnel.
+- Biotin – Helps with a connective tissue issue such as carpal tunnel.

 - N-acetylglucosamine